 I LIKE: The fact that the IR repeater, if mounted where it will give much wider coverage than the original Dynamis IR receiver, gets rid of the "dead spots" that cause layout shutdown and keep communications constant, making the wireless feature work properly for the first time.
-You'll still need to be careful about Fluorescent lights and sunlight though!
+You'll still need to be careful about lighting though.

-I LIKE: The fact that reading CV's is now possible
+I LIKE: The fact that reading CVs is now possible